awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

       PS C:\> $epName = Set-AWSSamlEndpoint -Endpoint $endpoint -StoreAs ADFS-Demo -AuthenticationType NTLM

-   The cmdlet returns the friendly name you assigned by using the :code:`?StoreAs` parameter, so you can use it when you run :code:`Set-AWSSamlRoleProfile` in the next line.
+   The cmdlet returns the friendly name you assigned by using the :code:`-StoreAs` parameter, so you can use it when you run :code:`Set-AWSSamlRoleProfile` in the next line.

 3. Now, you run the :code:`Set-AWSSamlRoleProfile` cmdlet to authenticate with the AD FS identity